 When we tabulate the data for metropolitan areas with a million or more population, and divide the number of police by the population of each metro area, we get the following ranking.
 (We report the number of police officers per 1,000 population, metro areas with the fewest police per capita are shown at the top of the list).

 There’s a wide variation in the number of police per capita across metro areas.
-While the median metropolitan area has about 3.3 policy officers per 1,000 population, some have as few as 2.4, while others have 5 or more.
+While the median metropolitan area has about 3.3 police officers per 1,000 population, some have as few as 2.4, while others have 5 or more.

 The cities with the fewest police officers include San Jose, Portland, Salt Lake City, Minneapolis and Seattle.
 The top cities on our list mostly coincide with the top states on McGonigle’s list of police population ratios.
 Oregon, Washington, Minnesota and Utah rank first, second, fourth and fifth, respectively, of the state’s with the fewest police officers per capita.
 (The Twin Cities, Seattle, Salt Lake and Portland also do well on most of Putnam’s measures of social capital).